the1812/Bilibili-Evolved/install-tutorial.en-US.md

 ## 1. Before install
 Please check the compatibility information below to make sure your browser is compatible with Bilibili-Evolved.

 > In short, Chrome, Edge (Chromium), Firefox and Safari are supported well.
 Most of attentions listed below won't affect functionalities.
+Doesn't support Edge (UWP).

 ### Chrome / Edge (Chromium)
 - To use background blur effect ([backdrop-filter](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter)), you need enable it manually in `chrome://flags/#enable-experimental-web-platform-features`.
 (For Edge, change `chrome` to `edge`)